- Departments & Centres

 Faculty of Humanities

 English MA Students and Alumni

-Our program framework has allowed our graduates to pursue work in public relations, archive management, and law, to name just three.
-Graduates of the MA program have been accepted into doctoral programs at the University of Western Ontario, the University of Waterloo, Wilfred Laurier University, the University of Saskatchewan, Dalhousie University, Southern Methodist University, and Memorial University.
+Our program has enabled our graduates to pursue work in public relations, archive management, education, and law, among many other endeavours.
+Gradudates of the MA program have been accepted into doctoral programs at York University, Ryerson University, Western University, University of Alberta, University of Waterloo, Wilfred Laurier University, University of Stirling, University of Saskatchewan, Dalhousie University, Southern Methodist University, and Memorial University.

 Mimi Okabe, MA 2013